-I was in the kitchen when I heard the pounding on my front door.
-I rushed into the living room wondering who could be banging on the door like that instead of using the doorbell.
-I opened the door to see our friend Daniel, and one of the guys that worked with my husband.
+When I heard the pounding on the door, I was in the kitchen.
+I rushed into the living room, wondering who would bang on the door like that instead of using the doorbell.
+I opened the door to see our friend Daniel, one guys that worked with my husband.
 His next words slammed into me like a load of bricks.
-"Fabian collapsed at work.
-They just loaded him in the ambulance and are headed to the hospital.
+“Fabian collapsed at work.
+They just loaded him into the ambulance to go to the hospital.
 I tried to call.
-Cassie tried to text you but you didn't answer, so I just drove over here."
-They tried to call and text.
-It was the first time I had regretted turning off our cell phone service to simply rely on Wifi.
-I put on my shoes and told the kids that their dad had been rushed to the hospital, but I had no details.
-I could tell they were scared and I was forever thankful that Dorothy had been there.
+Cassie tried to text but you didn’t answer, so I just drove over here.”
+They had tried to call and text.
+It was the first time I had regretted turning off my cell phone service to rely on Wi-Fi.
+I put on my shoes and told the kids that dad had been rushed to the hospital, but I had no details.
+I could tell they were scared.
+It was in their eyes.
+I was thankful that Dorothy was here.
 She told me to go and not worry about what was going on here.
-She would deal with the kiddos.
+She would help with the kiddos.
 I headed out the door to the car.
 Daniel had waited for me.
-As I got in my car to leave, he grabbed my hand and prayed for his dear friend, and all of us.
+As I got in my car to leave, he grabbed my hand and prayed for his dear friend and all of us.